-First Aid, health education and simple diagnosis and treatments for minor illnesses by a registered nurse on campus are available at little or no cost.
+First aid, health education, and simple diagnosis and treatments for minor illnesses by a registered nurse on campus are available at little or no cost.
 Medical services for more serious cases may be received at the Baptist Medical Center Arkadelphia or at the office of local physicians.

 The costs for medications and supplies used during an illness are not included in university general fees.
 It is recommended that every student be covered by some form of health insurance.
 The University provides information concerning an available a group policy offered at a competitive rate to students who are not covered otherwise.
-International students are required to take the medical insurance policy before registering.
-All students must complete health records consistent with state and university requirements, i.e., the student must show proof of two measles and a rubella vaccination, usually given in the form of an MMR.
+International students are required to enroll in the medical insurance policy before registering.

+All students must complete health records consistent with state and university requirements.
+The student must show proof of two measles, mumps, and rubella vaccinations, usually given in the form of an MMR.
 A tetanus-diphtheria vaccination is recommended within the last ten years.
 In addition, a tuberculosis screening is required for any student who has lived outside the United States within the past 12 months.
 All international students must receive a tuberculosis screening at the University Health Services if they were born in a country where TB is endemic.

 Arkansas Act 1233 of 1999 requires all universities to notify both students and parent of an increased risk of meningococcal disease among individuals who live in close quarters such as students in college residence halls.
-A vaccine is available that you can discuss with your local health provider.
+A vaccine is available and should be discussed with your local health provider.